pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 ####PARE TruSeqV2 read primer:
 5’ – CCACCGACAGGTTCAGAGTTCTACAGTCCGAC – 3’
 “I would recommend PAGE purification, it's a small price to pay when considering the cost of Illumina sequencing in both time and $$.
 I resuspend to 100uM in TE, aliquot, then dilute to 500nM (1:200) for use.
 This is the standard procedure that Illumina uses for their sequencing primers.”
-[Brewster Kingham brucek@udel.edu]
+[Brewster Kingham]

 ##Reagents